UiIsBack/GoAuth/README.md

 ![Screenshot](https://i.imgur.com/mYvzZcO.png)

-and then fill in the bot token, role id for the verified role (make sure this can see channels and @everyone can't), client id, and then for the domain type the link you copied of the repl **make sure it** ***DOSEN'T*** **have /callback at the end just the blank link**
+(in the bot youve opened) and then fill in the bot token, role id for the verified role (make sure this can see channels and @everyone can't), client id, and then for the domain type the link you copied of the repl **make sure it** ***DOSEN'T*** **have /callback at the end just the blank link**

-now enter the server and run the command -setup
+now enter the server and run the command /setup

-once done this you may close the bot and then copy the contents in "saved.json" within the bot directory and then replace the one in the repls with these

 now go to the main.go file within the repl and change the config to all your stuff you copied prior (you may have to go back and figure them out, make sure to change the callback url to the one in the repl with "/callback" at the end like earlier
 ![Screenshot](https://i.imgur.com/OvGpTSX.png)